pstiasny/VITABS/doc/index.md

 * `I` at the beginning of the bar
 * `A` at the end of the bar

-additionally, the `s` command enters insert mode at cursor position. allowing to edit the selected chord.
+additionally, the `s` command enters replace mode at cursor position. allowing to edit the selected chord (see *replace mode* below).

 To create a new bar after the currently selected and enter insert mode press `o`.
 Press `O` to do the same before the selected bar.